PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 + create a directory to store them
 + give each utility execute permissions
-+ update the PATH so that the utilities will be found
++ update your PATH environment variable so that the utilities will be found

 ### Create a my-utilities directory